 R – The system was fixed and it didn’t cause any more problems with our accounting reports.
 (Bonus, due to my process of approaching this issue, it was solved 20% faster than typical problems we have with accounting.)

-Question 3: Tell me about a time when you had to lead a team and lunch a successful campaign.
+Amazon Onsite Interview Questions 3: Tell me about a time when you had to lead a team and lunch a successful campaign.

 I was leading a team of data analysts for a marketing company.
 Our task was to come up with a data-driven hypothesis for the upcoming marketing campaign and then track the results to see if those hypotheses were correct.